 - Line a 12 cup muffin pan and spray with cooking spray.

-- Blend the beans, 2 eggs, vanilla and sugar in the food processor (or blender) on high until completely blended.
+- Blend the beans, eggs, vanilla, butter/coconut oil and sugar in the food processor (or blender) on high until completely blended.

 - Pour the batter into the prepared pan and place a Reese’s cup on the top.